 Chat Flow: Decluttering, one flow at a time

-Chat Flow is one of Clickatell's flagship product that helps users visually build and to automate self-service experiences.
-It is used to create engaging chat experiences and deploy them across multiple channels.
+Chat Flow is a flagship Clickatell product that lets users visually build and automate self-service chat experiences across multiple channels.

 OVERVIEW